sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 The first step in this project included writing classes for each Bril instruction.
 For code reuse, we organized these classes in a hierarchy that would allow for similarities in instructions to be in common classes using inheritance.
 The main idea for this is if we needed to tweak these common aspects in the instruction classes, the change would be in one place rather than having to keep track of all the different files to update.
-The other reason why we dealt with objects rather than bril text or bril JSON, was because it is easier to keep track and update operands in an object format.
+The other reason why we dealt with objects rather than Bril text or Bril JSON, was because it is easier to keep track and update operands in an object format.

 The class hierarchy we came up with was the following: